New York City Children’s Theater’s Signature Program

 - To expand students’ writing abilities with an emphasis on strengthening literary elements, dialogue, expressive or descriptive language

-- To foster comfort and competence with speaking and listening for our large population of English language learners
+- To foster knowledge and competence with speaking and listening to English for our large population of new English learners (ENL’s)

 Literature at Play Artistic Goals: